ankitects/anki-manual/src/deck-options.md

 If using [the 2021 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html),
 please keep in mind that the new count is capped by the review count.
+If your review limit
-If you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.
+is set to 200, and you have 190 reviews waiting, a maximum of 10 new cards will be introduced.
+If your review limit has been reached, no new cards will be shown.

 ###  Maximum reviews/day
 This allows you to set an upper limit on the number of reviews to show each day.